marklogic/mlxprs/client/JSDebugger/README.md

 ## Coming soon

 We have not implemented streaming files currently, so if you import other modules in your script, you won't be able to inspect, set breakpoints in those files.
-Unless in attach mode, when you have a mirror copy of the modules directory or set path to the module root, you will be able to work on multiple files.
+Unless in attach mode, when you have a mirror copy of the modules directory in local machine, you will be able to work on multiple files.
 This limitation will hopefully be soon addressed.